-Remove the spark plugs to inspect.
+2. Remove the spark plugs to inspect.
 Replace spark plug if electrode is worn or the insulator is rough, cracked, broken, blistered or fouled.

-3. Set the spark plug gap to specifications, if applicable.
-See General Information - Specifications.
+3. Set the spark plug gap to specifications.

-Spark Plug Spark plug gap 1.0 mm (0.040 in.)
+Spark Plug Gap Spark plug 0.90 mm (0.035 in.)

 4. Before installing spark plugs, clean off any dirt on the spark plug seats.
-Install plugs finger tight, and then tighten 1/4 turn or torque to specifications.
+Install plugs finger tight, and then tighten to the specified value.